Troy Collings: Personal life and career

-Career

 Collings became interested in North Korea after watching the 2004 documentary A State of Mind about North Korean gymnasts training for the 2003 Pyongyang Arirang Mass Games.
 He later went on a research tour to the country.

 Collings was an advocate for North Korean tourism.
 He is quoted as saying that North Korea is open to everyone except South Koreans and journalists.
 He helped open the Tumen-Namyang border between China and North Korea to foreign tourists.
 He was the first westerner to travel across the Tumen-Namyang border, when he led a tour group across the border in 2013.
-In 2012, he launched the Pyongyang Deaf and Blind Centre charity.
+In 2012, he launched the Pyongyang Deaf and Blind Centre funding.

 In 2015, Collings confirmed the reopening of the North Korean border after an ebola scare.

 In the same year, he spoke about North Korean citizens having an ever-increasing choice of food at the Kwangbok Department Store in Pyongyang.
 In 2017, he was quoted as saying that hemp was as cheap as tobacco in North Korea.